30 Supervised Learning Methods

 dat <- data.frame(x = x, y = y)

-19. Plot the final tree so that you can see where the partitions occurred.
+20. Plot the final tree so that you can see where the partitions occurred.

-along with the predicted values based on the fit.
+21. Make a scatterplot of y versus x along with the predicted values based on the fit.

-from the randomForest package, and remake the scatterplot with the prediction line.
+22. Now train a random forest instead of a regression tree using randomForest from the randomForest package, and remake the scatterplot with the prediction line.

-to see if the random forest has converged or if we need more trees.
+23. Use the function plot to see if the random forest has converged or if we need more trees.

-23. It seems that the default values for the random forest result in an estimate that is too flexible (not smooth).
-Re-run the random forest but this time with nodesize
+24. It seems that the default values for the random forest result in an estimate that is too flexible (not smooth).
+Re-run the random forest but this time with nodesize set at 50 and maxnodes set at 25.
+Remake the plot.

-24. This **dslabs* dataset includes the tissue_gene_expression
+25. This dslabs dataset includes the tissue_gene_expression with a matrix x:

 with the gene expression measured on 500 genes for 189 biological samples representing seven different tissues.
-The tissue type is stored in tissue_gene_expression$y
+The tissue type is stored in tissue_gene_expression$y.

 table(tissue_gene_expression$y)

-function to see which are the top 10 most predictive genes.
+Fit a random forest using the randomForest function in the package randomForest.
+Then use the varImp function to see which are the top 10 most predictive genes.
 Make a histogram of the reported importance to get an idea of the distribution of the importance values.